Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 How Equipment Breakdown Coverage Differs from Standard Homeowners Insurance

-Standard homeowners insurance (typically an HO-3 policy) covers sudden perils from external causes — think fire, lightning, windstorm, hail, theft, or vandalism.
+Standard homeowners insurance (typically an HO-3 policy) covers sudden perils from external causes like fire, lightning, windstorm, hail, theft, or vandalism.
 If a lightning strike causes a power surge that fries your electrical panel, your standard policy might help.
 But if your HVAC compressor simply burns out on its own?
 That's an internal failure, and a standard homeowners policy won't touch it.
+For a deeper look at HVAC-specific coverage rules, see our guide to home insurance and HVAC.

 Standard Homeowners Policy